 Soon the Priest-Shaman Dzilke would gather the people for evening prayers, at the base of Onte-nah's spire.
 This special ritual marked the beginning of the annual Visitation, a period of twelve days during which the people of the valley were forbidden from viewing the Spire.
 They would begin the four-day walk to the ritual crater in the morning, leaving Onte-nah to the gods.

 He wasn't going with them this time.
 This, his twenty-fourth summer, was the first in which he had tasted the freedom of privilege.
 Due to his diligence and hard work for Dzilke over the previous three years, he was to be named the shaman's successor.
 He was to be taught the secrets of the Gods, and to learn the rituals that maintained the sacred Onte-nah.

 He alone would stay behind when the village began its trek.

-Hroldr awoke to silence mid-morning.
+Escuaji awoke to silence mid-morning.
 It was bright and hot and stale in his tent, but the gentle dancing of the Qualt-hide walls promised a breeze outside.

 “Why did I drink all that Mocaj-kre?” his deep, slow voice cracked with dryness as he asked no-one in particular.
 “I have to learn to tell her 'No' sometimes.”
-Hroldr sat up from the mound of furs strewn about the tent's floor and leaned forward to open the door-flap.
+Escuaji sat up from the mound of furs strewn about the tent's floor and leaned forward to open the door-flap.

 A gruff voice announced itself from outside.
 “Y'all come out slow, now.
 No funny stuff 'er Ah'm'a have ta put y'down hard.”

-Hroldr, having been taught by Dzilke only the few liturgical phrases he would need to welcome the Gods and begin their training, froze in fear and racked his brain trying to decipher the words.
+Escuaji, having been taught by Dzilke only the few liturgical phrases he would need to welcome the Gods and begin their training, froze in fear and racked his brain trying to decipher the words.